 As a digital marketing agency that specializes in all things digital, we at Aumcore understand that the industry is ALWAYS changing.
-Trends are coming and going like a revolving door of, well, trends.
+After all, we're known as a top digital agency in the realm of marketing trends that knows they come and go like a revolving door of, well, trends.
 Whether it’s an advancement that’s turning the marketing world on its head, or a changing search algorithm that’s messing up many marketers’ well-planned strategies, digital marketing is downright tumultuous.

 Thankfully, there are a couple of things we can do to make everything much easier: go over digital marketing facts and stats so we can know what’s to come.
 In other words, instead of relying on guesswork to plan our strategies, we should be looking at concrete facts and data-backed predictions that make everything much clearer.
 For today, we’re going to be looking at digital marketing statistics and trends of 2019 so we can determine which 2020 marketing trends and data we should focus on.

 20 Digital Marketing Growth Statistics to Help You Plan for 2020

 Like we just covered, our goal for today is to cover marketing statistics from 2019 so we know what digital marketing trends 2020 has in store for us.
 Though there are many possible topics we can cover, we’re going to focus on particularly pressing ones like advertising, social media, eCommerce, AI and marketing automation, and even privacy regulations.
 Let’s get started!